G-H26SVQP5CV

 To become a mining engineer, you generally need to follow these steps:

 1. Obtain a Bachelor’s Degree: Earn a bachelor’s degree in mining engineering or a related field such as geological engineering, civil engineering, or mineral engineering.
 Look for accredited programs offered by reputable universities or institutions.
-The program typically takes four years to complete and includes coursework in subjects such as mine design, rock mechanics, mineral processing, geology, and mine safety.

 Mining Engineer: Eligibility